Burlingame Museum of Pez Memorabilia

-The Burlingame Museum of Pez Memorabilia, located in Burlingame, California, opened in 1995 and was run by Gary and Nancy Doss, who had been collecting Pez dispensers for more than a decade.
+The Burlingame Museum of Pez Memorabilia in Burlingame, California, opened in 1995 and was run by Gary and Nancy Doss, who had been collecting Pez dispensers for more than a decade.
 The Doss couple initially ran a computer store and displayed some of their dispensers in the store, when they discovered that customers were more interested in the dispensers than in the computers.
-The museum claimed to have had an example of every Pez dispenser ever sold, including a Wonder Woman dispenser autographed by Lynda Carter and a Garfield dispenser autographed by Jim Davis.
+The museum claimed to have an example of every Pez dispenser ever sold, including a Wonder Woman dispenser autographed by Lynda Carter and a Garfield dispenser autographed by Jim Davis.

-In 2004, the museum expanded and added the Classic Toy Museum, which featured well-known toys and related memorabilia.
+In 2004, the museum expanded and added the Classic Toy Museum which featured well-known toys and related memorabilia.
 Toys on display included Tinker Toys, Erector Sets, Lincoln Logs, Mr. Potato Head, View-Masters, Colorforms, Lego, Play-Doh, Slinkys, and more.
 Part of the display included the Banned Toys Museum, which featured toys that were recalled or banned for a variety of reasons, such as for safety or appropriateness.

+In 2009, the Pez company sued the museum for trademark infringement and demanded all profits from the museum's 14 years in business.
+The suit was settled out of court in 2010 and the museum was allowed to stay open.

 The museum permanently closed in July 2019.